 How do we make work at a conveyor safer?

 - Conveyor height should be determined by the degree of exertion required and the dimensions of the objects being worked upon.
-A range of between 65 cm and 120 cm can accommodate the majority of the workforce and a variety of tasks.
+A range of 65 to 120 cm can accommodate the majority of the workforce and a variety of tasks.
+As most conveyors have a fixed height surface, it is recommended to fix the belt to a height suitable for the tallest workers, and to provide adjustable working platforms or chairs for shorter workers.
 More information on working in standing positions can be found in our OSH Answers section under:

-- Conveyor height for precision work such as microelectronic assembly should be from 95 cm to 120 cm, ideally 5 cm above one's elbow height;
+- Conveyor height for precision work such as microelectronic assembly should be from 95 to 120 cm, ideally 5 cm above one's elbow height.

 - Conveyor height for light work should be about 5 to 10 cm below one's elbow height.
 Seating is optional.

-- For assembly work the workers should have some control over the pacing their tasks;
+- For assembly work the workers should have some control over the pace of their tasks.

-- Conveyors, even if the work is done from only one side, should be accessible from both sides.
-This is for maintenance, housekeeping, and emergency reasons;
+- Even if the work is done from only one side, the conveyors should be accessible from both sides.
+This is for maintenance, housekeeping, and emergency reasons.

 - Where people need to move over the conveyor, a crossover (pedestrian bridge) should be built, with appropriate guards installed.